pierrediedhiou/cybersecurity-journey/glossary.md

 hashdump in Meterpreter
 - **screenshare** — Meterpreter command that allows real-time viewing of the target user's desktop
+- **String** — A data type representing text values in programming (ex: "Hello", "password123")
+- **src attribute** — HTML attribute that specifies the path to an external JavaScript file to be loaded into a web page
 ## T
 - **Telnet** — Insecure remote access protocol (Port 23), replaced by SSH
 - **TGT** — Ticket Granting Ticket, allows users to request tickets to